apereo/cas/docs/cas-server-documentation/installation/Infinispan-Ticket-Registry.md

 </dependency>
 ```

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#infinispan-ticket-registry).

 [Infinispan](http://infinispan.org/) is a distributed in-memory key/value data store with optional schema.
 It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols.
 It offers advanced functionality such as transactions, events, querying and distributed processing.

 Cache instance can be integrated with